-Hurricane Matthew churns toward Jamaica, Haiti
+Hurricane Matthew heads toward Jamaica, Haiti

 Canceled flights

-IBC Airways has canceled all flights Monday to and from the US naval station at Guantanamo Bay, Cuba, because of the approaching storm, the naval station said via Twitter.
+IBC Airways has canceled all flights Monday to and from the US naval station at Guantanamo Bay because of the approaching storm, the naval station said via Twitter.

 American Airlines and Delta Air Lines issued travel warnings for their customers, saying change fees can be waived for flights to some destinations.